[Don’t forget to enter to win one of three $200

 Christianbook.com gift cards at the end of the post!]

 I never thought I’d be a homeschool parent.
 Not in a million years.
 And yet here I am!
-Next month we finish our 15th year of homeschooling and I often wonder where the time went.
+This month we start our 16th year of homeschooling and I often wonder where the time went.
 It seems like yesterday I was teaching our firstborn how to read and now she is writing her own books.
 How can this be?

 Things I’ve Learned Being a Homeschool Parent